 Step 3: Launch at least one responsive ad in each of your ad groups.
 An article on the Search Engine Land’s blog says, “One responsive search ad can include 15 options for headlines and three options for description lines.”

-That should be enough for Google to work with as it learns which variations of your ad perform well and which ones don’t perform well.
+That should be enough for Google to work with as it learns which variations of your ad perform well and which ones don’t.

 Step 4: Keep at least one static text ad in each of your ad groups.

-Because responsive ads are still in beta, Google doesn’t always implement them.
-You’ll need a strong text ad (like you’ve been creating) for Google to show users if it doesn’t show your responsive ad.
+You’ll want to keep a strong text ad (like you’ve been creating) for Google to show users if it doesn’t show your responsive ad.

 Using Google Ads for education marketing is becoming an even better tool for education marketers.